Making Space For Healing

 All women have access to the wisdom deep in their root.
 The pelvic bowl.
 The womb space.
 The root chakra.
 When we connect with this wisdom, we feel safe, inspired and powerful.

-And we all experience blocks to our root, both conscious and subconscious, acute and chronic.
+And we all experience blocks in our pelvic bowl, physically and energetically, and also conscious/subconscious, acute and chronic.
 It’s part of being a female human in this world.
 Sometimes it’s a matter of self-preservation — we know how to protect ourselves!
 Most of us have a few stuck places that want to move and fortunately our bodies are poised to self-correct when given the space.

 When we feel safe, we can bring movement into the stuck places.